Parliament Building (Quebec): Construction of the current building

 The government sought a bigger place to operate, in one building, thus the government proposed to build a new site in 1869.
 For this purpose, it bought lands that were occupied by a Jesuit college and demolished it in 1872.
 It also bought a parcel of land from the federal government in July 1876 for that purpose, and it is on these two lots of land that the new building, which was to host the government (including ministries), the legislature and the lieutenant governor's office, was constructed.

 The design works were assigned to Eugène-Étienne Taché, an architect who was then working at the provincial ministry of public works.
 He chose to build a new seat for government and parliament in a building with a style harkening back to the French Renaissance, instead of the British-style architecture in Ottawa.
-Due to budget constraints, however, the building's Second Empire architecture was toned down somewhat from what was popular in Paris; it was nevertheless called "construction of the century", with up to 400 workers employed to erect the seat of parliament.
+Due to budget constraints, however, the building's Second Empire architecture was toned down somewhat from what was popular in Paris; it was nevertheless called a "construction of the century", with up to 400 workers employed to erect the seat of parliament.

 The building process itself was marred with problems.
 Simon-Xavier Cimon, the entrepreneur who won the contract to build the Parliament Building, was deeply unpopular.
 The workers, whose wages went down from 60¢ to 50¢ in 1878, went on strike, demanding they be paid twice the sum.
 With tensions escalating, the employment of strikebreakers failing and the then Premier of Quebec, Henri-Gustave Joly, attacked on the street, the demonstrations were suppressed by the military in June 1878.
 In total, three more strikes occurred by the time the whole complex was built.
 After making minor concessions, the construction continued, so that by 1880, three wings of the building were completed.
 The legislature still met in the post office building.